bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 :::{glue:figure} vandenberg-launch-angles
 :name: fig:vandenberg-launch-angles

-The permitted launch angles from Vandenberg Space Force Base on the Wast coast of the US.
+The permitted launch angles from Vandenberg Space Force Base on the West coast of the US.
 The vertical line indicates due north/south.
 The upper line indicates the maximum northerly launch azimuth while the lower line indicates the maximum southerly launch azimuth.
 :::